maraisr/website/content/til/graph db in mysql.md

 Joins happen at the application level, not the database level.
 Typically you ask the database to join say the _users_ and the _comments_ tables and return a subset of data, this is not what is happening here.
-Far easier to apply access or privacy policies in application tier (as that is where that context lives), than in the queries.
+Far easier to apply access or privacy policies in the application tier (as that is where that context lives), than in the queries.

 **Delight**